Last updated on July 13, 2026

 For high-power creatures, you’re mainly looking at green and red creatures (with a few black ones thrown in for good measure).

 Green has Gigantosaurus, which has a pretty difficult mana cost if you’re not mono-green but is the man when it comes to getting some stats.
-There’s some cards, like Steel Leaf Champion and Yorvo, Lord of Garenbrig who have a good amount of power too.
-Generally green gives you some nicely rounded stats on creatures with no real downside.
+Yargle and Multani pushes that even higher for GB+ decks.
+There’s some cards, like Steel Leaf Champion and Yorvo, Lord of Garenbrig who have pushed power for their costs, too.

 Black also has some cheap, high-power creatures, but they usually come with more of a downside.
 The best example is Rotting Regisaur, a 3-mana 7/6 that makes you discard on upkeep.
 Sure, it dies to a removal spell, but your opponent is going to beat you about the head with it if you don’t remove it.
-White and blue can also have high-power creatures, but they’re much more rare.
+Desecration Demon and Shakedown Heavy are other examples.

 Wrap Up